BringingFire/rich_clipboard/README.md

 :----:|:-------:|:-----:|:-------:|:---:
  ✅   | ❌       | ❌     | ❌    | ❌

+## Warning: Alpha Software

+This is an alpha package.
+The API can and likely will go through some revisions as support is added for more platforms.

 ## Usage

 You can use static methods on the `RichClipboard` class to access data in the